KhaledKhm/KhaledKhm/README.md

 - 🔭 I’m a soon to be Software Architecture Engineer (final year in university!)

-- 🤔 I’m currently looking for an end of studies internship in Europe and Tunisia!
+- 👨‍💻 I’m currently doing an internship in an enterprise in France using .NetCore 6 Technology!

 - 💬 Ask me about anything